 |The Hall of St Johns College in 1885.|

 St Johns was noted for being a right wing college.
 Besides Gottfried, I was not aware of any other lefties there.
 It’s a large college too; so but for those accidental seating arrangements on the first night, it’s entirely possible that Gottfried and I would not have found our paths crossing.
 As it was, we had many long conversations about politics, my starting point being what I should now call a mild version of social democracy.

 In our second year Gottfried and I shared rooms.
 It was during this year that the demo took place.
 Travel agents had, with astonishing insensitivity, got together to promote tourism to Greece.
 At the time, a very distressed and oppressed country.
-Gottfried was extremely exercised about the whole business, and I imagine he attended several of the pickets outside travel agents that were staged during “Greek Week”, of which the Garden House dinner was the culmination.
-We will have spoken at length during the week about the issues involved, and by Friday I was fully convinced that the Garden House demo was the place I ought to be that night.
+Gottfried was extremely exercised about the whole business, and attended several of the pickets outside travel agents that were staged during “Greek Week”, of which the Garden House dinner was the culmination.
+I recall we spoke at length during the week about the issues involved, and by Friday I was fully convinced that the Garden House demo was the place I ought to be that night.
 Little did I know what I was letting myself in for.

-It would be nice to be able to say that I was fully apprised of all the issues when I attended that demonstration, but I know that in the opinion of my friends at Cambridge at the time, I wasn’t.
+I should like to be able to say that I had a proper grasp of all the issues when I attended that demonstration, but I know that in the opinion of my friends at Cambridge at the time, I didn’t.
 They all thought that Gottfried had led me by the nose.